Improving the flow and care of patients

 After you are discharged from hospital, you will need to carefully follow the care instructions that were provided to you.

 Let family and friends be a part of your recovery after discharge.
 They may be able to pick up medications or take you to your appointments.
 They may remember things that you forget or questions to ask.
 This can help you have a smoother recovery after discharge.

 Will there be a hospital bed for me when I need it?

-All sectors of our health care system are working together to ensure you get the right care, by the right provider, in the right place.
-One way we are keeping our hospital beds available for those who need them most is by transferring individuals who have completed the acute phase of their care and no longer require the range of services available at a referral hospital.
-These individuals may be waiting for admission to a long-term care facility, or simply need more time to recuperate before they are able to return home.
+All sectors of the health care system are working together to ensure you get the right care, by the right provider, in the right place.
+Health PEI has a provincial Bed Coordinator and coordination team to help make the best use of limited hospital beds.
+It is important that Island patients most in need of acute services receive the timely care they require.
+One way Health PEI is keeping hospital beds available for those who need them most is by transferring individuals who have completed the acute phase of their care and no longer require the range of services available at a referral hospital.
+These patients may be waiting for admission to a long-term care facility, or simply need more time to recuperate before they are able to return home.